KAIST-ELST/Jx.jl/docs/example_NiO_Wannier90.md

 > - [Wannier90 info files (`wannier90.1.win`, `wannier90.2.win`)](#wannier90-infofile)
 > - [The *Jx* input file `*.toml`](#nio_J_wannier90.toml)

-The important tasks are to write `feremi_energy` in `Wannier90 info` and num of atoms, atom position, orbital info in the `input toml` file.
+The important tasks are to write `feremi_energy` in `Wannier90 info` and the number of atoms, atom position, and orbital info in the `input toml` file.
 Use '`grep fermi OUTCAR`'.